jj2249/gaussian-processes/README.md

 # gaussian-processes

-messy code but got the job done
+Messy code but a chance to explore Gaussian Processes using sklearn